konsulting/form/readme.md

 *A library to simplify form building in php applications.
 It uses a template approach, supplied by [Plates](http://platesphp.com).
 It is inspired by the [Laravel Collective Form library](https://laravelcollective.com/docs/5.3/html) and a previous generations of form builder developed by Konsulting.*

+You can use the library in any PHP project, but we have included some helpers for usage within a Laravel Project.

 *Documentation is still being developed, so please bear with us.*

 ## Installation